AnalyticsAutomated/analytics_automated/README.md

 Middleware layer for exposing analytics and distributed computing jobs as web services.

-Essentially users can send data as a REST call to a pre-configured analysis or prediction job and after some asynchronous processing they can come back and get the results.
+Essentially users can send data as a REST call to a pre-configured analysis or prediction task and after some asynchronous processing they can come back and get the results via REST.
+POSTing data and starting a worker is done. libraries for the differing backends and the ability to GET results no yet implemented.

 # Requirements